wasd0109/wasd0109/README.md

-Currently working at Application Engineering at Rakuten Group Inc.
+Currently working as Application Engineering at Rakuten Group Inc.

 <!--